aimer63/fire/README.md

   The simulation invest all fund in bank account exceeding the `bank_upper_bound` in _"liquid"_ assets.

+  **Note**:

-  **_The simulation assumes all assets, liabilities, incomes, expenses, and flows are denominated in a single currency.
+  > _The simulation assumes all assets, liabilities, incomes, expenses, and flows are
+  > denominated in a single currency.
 There is no currency conversion or multi-currency support;
-  all values must be provided and interpreted in the same currency throughout the simulation._**
+  > all values must be provided and interpreted in the same currency throughout the simulation._
+  >

-  **_The simulation does not consider any fiscal aspects, therefore parameters such as salary, pension, contributions, etc. are to be considered net of taxes._**
+  > _The simulation does not consider any fiscal aspects, therefore parameters such as salary, pension,
+  > contributions, etc. are to be considered net of taxes._

 - **[Reporting & Plotting](/docs/output.md)**